liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 ![Figure 7.73: Submitting the ticket process invokes its corresponding workflow.](../../images/kaleo-40.png)

-You're now able to interract with the DDL and progress throughout the ticket process using Kaleo Forms.
+You're now able to interact with the DDL and progress throughout the ticket process using Kaleo Forms.
 Remember, you will need to sign in as Joe Bloggs to access the tasks assigned to him.
 Joe Bloggs should also receive an email when the Project Management node is activated.